googIeuser/NetWatcher/README.md

 - Records both monitoring start and monitoring stop actions in Recent events
 - Restored start-with-Windows, start-minimized and automatic-monitoring controls
 - Improved responsive layouts for common Windows desktop sizes
-- Consolidated testing, Windows test packages and stable publication into one workflow

 See [RELEASE_NOTES_4.0.4.md](RELEASE_NOTES_4.0.4.md) for the complete release summary.